 Instructions

-2. Saute: Heat oil in Instant pot on SAUTE setting, (or large Dutch oven over medium heat) and add onion and garlic, stirring and sauteing until fragrant, tender and golden.
-Add all the spices, saute 2 minutes, add the bay leaves & tomatoes and their juices and the beef stock.
+2. Heat oil in an Instant pot on the saute setting (or large Dutch oven over medium heat) and add onion and garlic, stirring and sauteing until fragrant, tender, and golden.
+Once softened and golden, add all the spices: cloves, allspice, cumin, coriander, chili powder, oregano, bay leaves, and cinnamon– and saute for 2 minutes, toasting them.
+Add the optional tomatoes and the beef stock.
 Stir and scrape up any browned bits.

-4. Toast the chilies in a dry large skillet over medium-low heat until softened, releasing their oils, about 2 minutes.
-Nestle into the stew.
-Add optional orange zest.
+4. Add the dried chilies.
+(For even more flavor, toast the chilies in a dry large skillet over medium-low heat until softened, releasing their oils, about 2 minutes) Nestle into the stew.

-5. INSTANT POT: Set instant pot to 45 minutes on high pressure.
+5. INSTANT POT: Set the instant pot to 45 minutes on high pressure.
 Let it naturally release.

-7. SLOW COOKER: You could also place this in a slow cooker on low for 8 hours.
+7. SLOW COOKER: Place this in a slow cooker on low for 8 hours.

-8. Once the meat is tender, fish out the chilies, and blend with a cup of the warm broth in a blender until pureed.
+8. Optional: Once the meat is tender, fish out the chilies, and blend with a cup of the warm broth in a blender until pureed.
 Return to the pot, stirring it in.
 Shred the meat with two forks.
+You can also just leave the chilies whole.

 Serving Options: